-The Tesuque Community Plan will be implemented on an on-going basis through a variety of mechanisms including amendments to the SLDC, capital improvement projects, community projects and programs as identified throughout this document.
+The Tesuque Community Plan will be imple-

+Below: Same residential yard along Big Tesuque Canyon Road during flood in 2018 mented on an on-going basis through a variety of mechanisms including amendments to the SLDC, capital improvement projects, community projects and programs as identified throughout this document.
 The Tesuque Community, Santa Fe County and other agencies will have an important role as collaborators in implementation as well as supporting plan goals and objectives.